kandulaganesh/ContainerService/README.md

 15. Assign unique nodeId to nodes
 16. Support Subnet Change

+# Provisioning
+With ContainerService we can setup cluster with a single touch using ansible configuration management tool

 # Features
 ## HighAvailability

 1. Master's and nodes are HighAvailable
-2. Abstration of Masters from nodes using floatingip
+2. Abstration of Masters from nodes using floatingIp

 # Security